Meghrajsimh/Helathy-india/README.md

 # Helathy-india
- get some info about disease and health  using html , css ,javascript
+ get some info about disease and health  using html , css ,javascript and php